 Jurisdiction has long been a subject of interest to historians of medieval England.
 To begin with, institutions with very extensive jurisdictional autonomy, sometimes called ‘liberties’, were a focal point of early twentieth-century historiography.
 Following in the wake of F. W. Maitland’s monumental survey of medieval English law, several historians — most prominent among them Helen Cam — examined the place of liberties within the wider English constitution.
 While attentive to occasional flashpoints such as the struggles between Anthony Bek, bishop of Durham, and Edward I in the 1280s, such studies tended to focus on the formal judicial privileges granted to liberties by the crown.

 Their conceptual framework was rights-based: what rights did these institutions possess, how did they acquire them, and to what extent were they able to exert them?
 These studies thus conceived jurisdiction in what now seems a highly legalistic way, within a wider vision of the constitution as a set of formal legal structures.
-The scholarship was meticulous and has proved to be of enduring value, but these interpretative structures now seem at best quaint, and at worst teleological in their reification of the state; moreover, the general abandonment of constitutional history as a mode of political historiography led to a greater focus on what would eventually be called political culture, and studies of jurisdiction have followed suit.
+The scholarship was meticulous and has proved to be of enduring value, but these interpretative structures now seem at best quaint, and at worst teleological in their reification of the medieval state; moreover, the general abandonment of constitutional history as a mode of political historiography, and a greater focus on what later would be called political culture, opened up new routes for studies of jurisdiction to follow.

-In retrospect, this turn paralleled a trend in social history towards the concept of ‘community’, and the two were often wedded most creatively in studies of particular liberties, especially in regard to towns.
+In retrospect, this turn paralleled a trend in social history towards the concept of ‘community’, which was often wedded creatively with jurisdiction in studies of particular liberties, especially towns.
 One herald of this alignment was Marjorie McIntosh’s pioneering work of 1986 on Havering, a small market town with a strong sense of local identity that centred upon its status as an ‘ancient demesne’ manor, which granted its inhabitants certain special privileges.
 Further studies followed in the late 1980s and early 1990s, on relatively autonomous communities that flourished under the halo of specific liberties, such as the settlements of Westminster and Southwark that benefited from their proximity to, and legal independence from London, and the Somerset town of Wells, a borough created by the bishops based there.
 This work often intersected with the historiography of English towns more generally, which during the same period was beginning to examine the different communities that existed within urban settlements, such as religious organizations, craft guilds and parishes.

 Concomitantly, historians developed interests in the way that jurisdictions — even those that did not represent fully immune liberties — could become the focus for communal solidarities.
 This was a recurrent theme of Lorraine Attreed’s work throughout the 1990s and early 2000s, which used conflicts between different urban authorities to explore the formation of civic identity.
-It also found expression in the recent wave of interest in ecclesiastical sanctuaries, the immunities of which allowed people to avoid facing secular justice.
-More recently still, in a reworking of issues that concerned Maitland and Cam, there has been some historiographical interest in the role of the large and relatively autonomous liberties — such as the palatinate of Durham — in medieval political culture, especially insofar as they could focus loyalties to people other than the king.
+It also found expression in the recent wave of interest in ecclesiastical sanctuaries, which possessed legal immunities allowing people to avoid facing secular justice.
+More recently still, in a reworking of issues that concerned Maitland and Cam, there has been some historiographical interest in the role of the large and relatively autonomous liberties — such as the palatinate of Durham — in medieval political culture, especially insofar as they could focus loyalties to people other than the king, and institutions other than the royal government.